HighStakesSwitzerland/.github/profile/README.md

 # About us

-We operate robust and meticulously monitored 24/7 non-custodial staking Web3 infrastructure, scattered in all part of the world.
+We operate robust and meticulously monitored 24/7 non-custodial staking Web3 infrastructure, scattered all over the world.
-Our primary focus lies within the Cosmos Ecosystem, where we operate as distinguished validators and fervent developpers.
+Our primary focus lies within the Cosmos Ecosystem, where we operate as distinguished validators and fervent developers.

-- We provide API/RPC/gRPC/WSS endpoints, Explorer, Snapshot, Discord Bots, and installation articles services, covering technical aspects for both Mainnets and Testnets.
+- We provide API/RPC/gRPC/WSS endpoints, Explorer, Snapshots, Discord Bots, and installation articles services, covering technical aspects for both Mainnets and Testnets.
 - We provide IBC Relayer services for Cosmos blockchains.
 - We help with technical insights and project updates through our Twitter, Telegram, and Medium channels, striving to reach a diverse audience and foster an informed community.
 - We offer moderator and ambassador services to support projects and engage with their respective communities.